dawnzyt/coordinet-pytorch/README.md

 More visual localization methods: [awesome-visual-localization](https://github.com/awesome-NeRF/awesome-NeRF).

-~~hint: project not completed yet, the performance is worse than the original paper, I'm still working on it.~~
+~~hint: the Evaluation Performance is a little bit worse than the original paper. ~~

 ## environments

 - python 3.8.10
-  single gpu is enough
+  single gpu like RTX3080 is enough

 ## datasets